lederer/react-showtime/README.md

 ### Mount & unmount with CSS transitions

-React Showtime makes it easy to apply CSS transitions to the appearance and disappearance of React elements and components.
+React Showtime makes it easy to apply CSS transitions to the appearance and disappearance of React elements.
 It automatically handles mounting and unmounting to allow time for transitions to occur.

 👯&emsp;Choose between `useShowtime` hook and `<Showtime />` component.<br/>
 💃&emsp;Feels familiar: `useShowtime` is a near-drop-in replacement for conditional rendering with a state boolean.<br/>